jxmot/zipremote/README.md

 ## Features

 There are two parts in this application.
 The primary part is the **Site** side.
-It is to be installed on an accessible server running Apache 2 and PHP V7+.
+It is intended to be installed on an internet accessible server running Apache 2 and PHP V7+.

 The second part is the **Client** side.
 The code provided is more of demonstration of how to use the API.

 ### Configurable